PIE vs PIH: What’s the Difference and How to Treat Them?

 How Long Does PIH Last?

 The duration of PIH varies significantly depending on the individual, the cause, and the depth of the pigmentation.
-Epidermal PIH tends to resolve within a few months to a year.
-Dermal PIH, being deeper, can persist for several months to years, and in some cases, may be permanent.
+Epidermal PIH may resolve within varying timeframes, though duration differs among individuals.
+Dermal PIH may persist for varying durations, and individual outcomes differ significantly.

 Types of PIH